miphe/Mine-Sweeper/README.md

 Mine Sweeper
 ===========

 Personal tiny project, writing Mine Sweeper in js.
+Try it out on [ms.miphe.com](https://ms.miphe.com)

 ### How to play